snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 ### Precondition(s):

-1. John Smith is registered in the hospital record system with his old name of “Janet Smith”.
+1. John Smith is registered in the hospital record system under the name “Janet Smith”.

-2. Patient ID has not changed.
+2. Physician places the order in the EHR for "Janet Smith"

 3. John Smith arrives at an outpatient facility with an appointment.

 4. Patient history, social history, medical history has already been captured and are available in the EHR under "Janet Smith".

+5. Prior exams for comparison are retrieved based on rules established by the radiology department, using the name "Janet Smith" (e.g., body region, patient ID, type of exam).

+6. Technical scan and contrast administration parameters (protocol) are pre-determined based on departmental protocols for a female patient.

 [**Example 01**](#example-01-imaging-order) depicts an HL7 Imaging Order for this patient with mapping to DICOM Modality Worklist attributes.